Population & Households Quick Statistics

 - Average household size: 2.06

 - Population in group quarters: 24,925

 - 2010 population count: The 2010 Census counted Seattle’s population at 608,660.
 Seattle has the largest population of cities in King County and the broader Seattle-Tacoma-Bellevue Metro Area.
-Seattle is the 23rd most populous city in the U.S.
+As of 2010, Seattle is the 23rd most populous city in the U.S.

 - Population growth by decade: From 2000 to 2010, Seattle’s population grew by 8 percent: slightly slower than in the 1990s, but a healthy rate of growth for a major U.S. city.

 - Household size: In 2010, the average number of people per household in Seattle was 2.06.
 Average household size has been declining nationally for many decades.
 The increase in one-person households is a key reason average household size has continued to go down in Seattle.

 - Age: In 2010, nearly three-quarters of Seattle residents were adults between 18 and 64 years of age, with an especially high concentration of young adults (age 25 to 34).
 The highest rates of population growth between 2000 and 2010 were for children under 5 and adults age 55 to 64.

 - Annual population growth since 2010: Seattle’s population has continued to grow.
 The state Office of Financial Management (OFM) estimates that Seattle’s population was 616,500 as of 2012.